Rick Rojatt

 Rick Rojatt is a Canadian stuntman, and the inspiration for the Human Fly comic book character.

 Stunt career

-Rojatt performed a 250 mph wing-walking stunt on top of a DC-8 airliner flown by Clay Lacy over the Mojave Desert and Texas, both in the United States.
+Rojatt performed a 250 mph wing-walking stunt on top of a DC-8 airliner (registration N420AJ, ex-Japan Air Lines registration JA8002) flown by Clay Lacy over the Mojave Desert and Texas, both in the United States.

 In 1977, Rojatt contracted a hydrogen peroxide rocket-powered Harley-Davidson Sportster motorcycle to be built to jump 27 school buses at the Montreal Olympic Stadium during a Gloria Gaynor concert and beat Evel Knievel's record jump of 13 buses.
 Although he was able to beat the record, Rojatt crashed the motorcycle and suffered a broken ankle and some other injuries.
 He then retired from public life.

 Personal life

-It is currently not known where exactly Rojatt lives, however he was last known to be living in a house in Fergus, Ontario on St. David St N. He has since moved out of that home, and he has not been found since then.
+It is currently not known where exactly Rojatt lives.
+As of 2024, he is believed to be living in a nursing home in southwestern Ontario.
+Prior to that, he was known to be living in Fergus, Ontario.